JavaGT/wearetheuniversity.org/source/blog/2018/04/30/postgraduate-students-call-on-government-to-keep-its-promise.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CX0aj1jM5bA?si=Nk_YK44uBA2okkkk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Hundreds of University of Auckland students and supporters protested today against the planned closure of several libraries over fears about what it will mean for their learning and research.
+Hundreds of University of Auckland students and supporters protested today against the planned closure of several libraries over fears about what it will mean for their learning and research.---

----

 many hundreds of University of Auckland students and supporters have rallied